Alumnae Opportunities

 Volunteer Locally

 The health and vitality of our collegiate chapters depends on the involvement of local volunteers.
-Alumnae assistance is always welcomed for recruitment activities, involvement with chapter operations and events, and as mentors on the chapter’s Collegiate Chapter Advisory Board (AB).
+Alumnae assistance is always welcomed for recruitment activities, involvement with chapter operations and events, and as mentors on the chapter’s Collegiate Chapter Advisory Board (CCAB).

 Ambassador Programs